yamamotok/ruby-dev-env/README.md

 Need to setup these things.

+- Remote interpreter
 - Deployment configuration
-- Remote interpreter

-There is a important thing about the path to remote interpreter,
-you need to point `/home/user/.rbenv/versions/2.4.1/bin`
+As the remote interpreter, you need to point `/home/user/.rbenv/versions/2.4.1/bin` instead of `/home/user/.rbenv/shims/ruby`, otherwise gems cannot be recognized.
-instead of `/home/user/.rbenv/shims/ruby`.
-Otherwise gems cannot be recognized.